HaxeFlixel/flixel-docs/documentation/01_tutorial/07-6-loading-the-tilemap.html.md

 	}
 	```

-	So, if this function gets passed an entity with the name "player", it will set our player object's x and y values to the Entities x and y values (converting them from Strings to Ints).
+	So, if this function gets passed an entity with the name "player", it will set our player object's `x` and `y` values to the entitie's `x` and `y` values (converting them from `String` to `Int`).

-8. Now, we want to add collision to our state, so the player will bump into walls instead of just walking through them.
-So, in our update function, after `super.update(elapsed);` add:
+8. Now, we want to add collisions to our state, so the player will bump into walls instead of just walking through them.
+So, in `update()`, after `super.update(elapsed);` add:

 	```haxe
 	FlxG.collide(_player, _mWalls);
 	```

-	All this does is check collision between our player and our walls Tilemap each update, and will deal with overlaps accordingly.
+	All this does is check for overlaps between our player and the walls tilemap each `update()` call.
+If there are any overlaps, the objects are automatically separated from each other.

 9. Finally, we want to make a small tweak to the player sprite.
 It's a good idea to make sure that your player has a decent chance of making it through doorways.
-Since, by default, our player sprite is the same size as our tiles (16x16 pixels), it makes it so the player has to thread the needle to make it through 1-tile wide doorways.
+Since by default, our player sprite is the same size as our tiles (16x16 pixels), it makes it so the player has to thread the needle to make it through 1-tile wide doorways.
 To remedy this, we're going to change the player sprite's size and offsets.
-This won't change what is actually displayed for the player's graphic, only the hitbox.
+This won't change what is actually displayed for the player's graphic, only its hitbox.

-	So, in the Player class, in the constructor, under where we set the drag, add:
+	So, in the `Player` class, in the constructor, under where we set the `drag`, add:

 	```haxe
 	setSize(8, 14);